Amidee89/PizzaMaker/Design.md

 Shape:
 Number of sides
-    Stellation
-    pizza height
-    ovalness
-    ovalness direction
-bowl/dome
-thickness variance intensity
-thickness variance density
-radius randomness/waviness
-air pockets (can and should also "bump up" the surface)doughnut hole size fractal (the shape will self reflect from a side of itself n times) color texture
+Stellation (every other vertex is brought to the center this amount to make a star shape) pizza height ovalness ovalness direction bowl/dome thickness variance intensity thickness variance density radius randomness/waviness air pockets (can and should also "bump up" the surface) doughnut hole size fractal (the shape will self reflect from a side of itself n times) color texture

+Crust:
+crust thickness
+crust proportion
-Crust:crust thickness crust proportionedge roundness (how squared off it is) crust stuffing amount crust stuffing color radius randomness/waviness
+edge roundness (how squared off it is) crust stuffing amount crust stuffing color radius randomness/waviness